Skip to main content

 Calendar

-The course is broken up into 12 weeks.
+The course is broken up into 11 weeks.
 Each week will have 1-2 lectures which will be released on the Sunday of the corresponding week.
 Assignments and Projects will be also assigned on Sunday.
 Assignments will be due 1-2 weeks after they are assigned, depending on the length of the Assignment on the corresponding Sunday at 11:59PM.
 Projects will be due 3 weeks after they are assigned, also on the corresponding Sunday at 11:59PM.
-Labs will be held weekly on [FILL IN] at [FILL IN].
+Labs will be held weekly on Tuesdays at 6:30-8:00pm.

 Many assignments after the release of project 2 will be extra credit, as students should prioritize making progress on their final project.